taliweiss/tw-intro-to-lab-automation-project-requirements/Project5-Reacting using interrupts/README.md

  - read value from button pin.
 If button is pressed (how can you tell?) turn grove led on.
 If button is not pressed, turn it off
  - test that this works.

+## Debug statements
+- use the Serial library to add debug statements to your code.
+View using Serial Monitor in Arduino IDE

 ## Simulate additional long process
 - Add a delay(1000) to your loop.
 The purpose of this delay is to simulate an additional long process in your system, such as data acquisition, a long measurement, etc.
 - add Serial statements before and after the delay